-Distance aside, this waterfall is exceptionally beautiful, all the same.
-Dry Falls is a towering, 65’ waterfall that plunges from an overhanging rock outcrop, creating beautiful white flowing water tendrils that dive into a rocky river bed below.
+It’s a waterfall hike that’s so short, it probably qualifies more as a short walk.
+But distance aside, this waterfall is exceptionally beautiful, all the same.
+Dry Falls is a towering, 65’ waterfall that plunges from an overhanging rock outcrop, creating beautiful white flowing water tendrils that dive into a rocky riverbed below.

-Dry Falls is one in a series of falls on the Cullasaja River in the Nantahala National Forest.
+The waterfall is one in a series of falls on the Cullasaja River in the Nantahala National Forest.
 It’s an easy-access waterfall located just off US Highway 64 between Franklin and Highlands, North Carolina.
 The drive to the waterfall is a scenic one, twisting and arcing through the Cullasaja Gorge.
-And while it’s not long, the hike is definitely worthwhile, with a trek through a scenic, rocky forest, plentiful views of a spectacular waterfall, and the awesome experience of hiking behind Dry Falls.
+And while it’s not long, the hike is worthwhile, with a trek through a scenic, rocky forest, plentiful views of a spectacular waterfall, and the awesome experience of walking behind the falls.

 Dry Falls near Highlands, NC: the hike

-The hike departs the signed trailhead at the Dry Falls parking area just off US 64 north of Highlands (view maps and driving directions).
+The adventure begins at a signed trailhead just off US 64 north of Highlands (view maps and driving directions).
 The paved trail descends stairs, dropping elevation towards the waterfall and trailing to the north.
 A tall, chiseled rock outcrop covered in vibrant green moss and gray, crusty lichen borders the right side of the trail.

 The hike makes a sharp turn, veering south and following the Cullasaja River upstream.
-The Dry Falls waterfall is in full view, dead ahead: the river dives over an extended rock outcrop in multiple streams of wispy white.
-The trail arcs behind the falls, catching spray from the waterfall (and likely a few drips) – and a unique view from a shallow cave behind the waterfall.
+The enormous waterfall is suddenly in full view, as the river dives over an extended rock outcrop in multiple streams of wispy white.
+The trail arcs behind the falls, catching spray from the waterfall (and likely a few drops) – and a unique view from a shallow cave behind the waterfall.

 The trail arcs to the river’s western bank, reaching the trail’s end.
-It’s a great place to take in the waterfall’s beauty, or enjoy a quick snack, before doubling back to the trailhead.
+It’s a perfect place to take in the waterfall’s beauty or enjoy a quick snack, before doubling back to the trailhead.

 The hike returns to the trailhead, making another walk behind the waterfall and a short but steady climb.
-The trail reaches the parking area at just under .25 miles, completing the quick – but definitely rewarding – hike to Dry Falls.
+The trail reaches the parking area at just under .25 miles, completing the quick – but definitely rewarding – hike.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-More waterfall hiking adventures near Highlands and Cashiers
+More top waterfall hikes near Highlands and Cashiers, NC